tzcl/tzcl.me/src/content/posts/expression-problem.md

 }
 ```

-Adding another operation is easy, we just define another interface and add more methods to our types.
+Adding another operation is easy, we just define another interface and add more methods to our types[^7].

+[^7]: I decided to call this interface `Printer` to avoid confusion with `fmt.Stringer` but in hindsight it would have been simpler to use the more standard name.

 ```go
 type Printer interface {